kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/extras/WAS-analyze.md

   ![JPA](images/tWAS-analyze/jpa.jpg)

 ### Final Analysis
-The intention of this traditional WebSphere V855 --> traditional WebSphere V9 (Private Cloud) scenario is to migrate the Customer Order Services application to the new runtime without code changes.
+The intention of this traditional WebSphere V855 --> traditional WebSphere V9 scenario is to migrate the Customer Order Services application to the new runtime without code changes.

-IBM Cloud Transformation Advisor was used to analyze the application for compatibility with traditional WebSphere V9 (Private Cloud) and determined that code changes would be required.
+IBM Cloud Transformation Advisor was used to analyze the application for compatibility with traditional WebSphere V9 and determined that code changes would be required.

 IBM Cloud Transformation Advisor took the approach that the application should be modified to run with the JPA 2.1 runtime and the JAX-RS 2.0 runtime instead of giving the option to use the JPA 2.0 runtime and the JAX-RS 1.1 runtime which would have resulted in not requiring any code changes to the application.

-The remainder of this scenario is based on the decision to use the JPA 2.0 runtime option and the JAX-RS 1.1 runtime option in traditional WebSphere V9 (Private Cloud) and as such no code changes will be required to this application.
+The remainder of this scenario is based on the decision to use the JPA 2.0 runtime option and the JAX-RS 1.1 runtime option in traditional WebSphere V9 and as such no code changes will be required to this application.